mysticpants/Modbus/ModbusSerialSlave/README.md

 ### Constructor: ModbusSerialSlave(*slaveID, uart[, rts][, params]*)

-Instantiate a new ModbusSerialSlave object and set the configuration of the UART bus over which it operates.
+Instantiates a new ModbusSerialSlave object and configures the UART bus over which it operates.
 The *slaveID* parameter takes an ID by which the master identifies this slave.
 The *uart* parameter is an imp UART object.
-The optional *rts* parameter should be used for RS485 coms when using an imp GPIO pin for control flow.
+The optional *rts* parameter should be used for RS485 communications when you are using an imp GPIO pin for control flow.
 The *params* parameter is optional and takes a table containing the following keys:

 | Key | Default | Notes |
 | --- | --- | --- |